adrianblynch/webrtc-from-zero-to-hero/README.md

 ## Part 4 - Socket.IO

-Now we divert our attention away from WebRTC for a bit and work out Socket.IO.
-The reason is, later on we'll be using Node and Socket.IO to implement signalling for our video conferencing.
+Now we divert our attention away from WebRTC for a bit to demo Socket.IO.
+The reason being, later on we'll be using Node and Socket.IO to implement signalling for our video conferencing.

-Here we will spin up a Node application using Express.
-We will mix in Socket.IO and start serving a web page (index.html) which will open up a websocket.
-Each instance of the web page will be able to read a stream of text in a "chat" window.
+Here we spin up a Node application using Express.
+We mix in Socket.IO and start serving a web page which will open up a websocket.

 Looking in package.json you'll see a couple of dependancies.
 Express and Socket.IO: